altarulas/basic-java-projects/README.md

+# basic java projects

-Simple Java projects developed using Core Java and the swing interface
+Simple Java projects developed using Core Java and the swing interface.